-This Schedule makes provision for the new Democracy and Boundary Commission Cymru ("the Commission") to carry out a review to establish new Senedd constituencies before the first general election to be held after 6 April 2026, due to changes to the Senedd's electoral system.
-It sets out the rules and process the Commission must follow to determine those constituencies.

-- 49. Paragraph 1 provides that this Schedule makes provision about the constituencies for which Members of the Senedd will be elected at the first general election held after 6 April 2026.
-This will allow for the possibility of a Senedd general election taking place up to one calendar month earlier than the scheduled election on 7 May 2026 to be conducted in accordance with the new electoral system established by this Act.
-This paragraph also confirms that the Senedd constituencies provided for by this Schedule will remain in place until regulations under section 49J of the Democracy and Boundary Commission Cymru etc. Act 2013 are in force, or the constituencies are otherwise changed under any enactment. - 50.
+- 58. This Schedule makes provision for the renamed Democracy and Boundary Commission Cymru ("the Commission") to carry out a review to establish new Senedd constituencies for which Members of the Senedd will be elected at a general election to be held after 6 April 2026 and before the first set of regulations made under section 49J of the 2013 Act take effect, due to changes to the Senedd's electoral system.
+It sets out the rules and process the Commission must follow to determine those constituencies. - 59.
+Paragraph 1 states that this Schedule makes provision about the constituencies for which Members of the Senedd will be elected at a general election held after 6 April 2026.
+This means the Schedule will apply in relation to a Senedd general election taking place up to one calendar month earlier than the scheduled ordinary general election date of 7 May 2026.
+This paragraph also states that the Senedd constituencies provided for under this Schedule will remain in place until regulations under section 49J of the Democracy and Boundary Commission Cymru etc. Act 2013 (which is a section in the new Part 3A of that Act, to be inserted by Schedule [3] of this Bill) take effect , or the constituencies are otherwise changed under any enactment. - 60.
 Paragraph 2 provides that each Senedd Constituency is to consist of two contiguous UK parliamentary constituencies in Wales.
 It requires the Commission to conduct a review in accordance with the Schedule and lists the determinations the Commission must make in this boundary review.
-This includes determining: which UK parliamentary constituencies in Wales are to be combined to create the 16 Senedd constituencies; the names of those constituencies (in accordance with paragraph 5); and whether they are county or borough constituencies. - 51.
-Paragraph 3 provides that the Commission must publish a notice once the review has commenced and that such notice must specify the date that the review commenced. - 52.
-Paragraph 4 lists factors the Commission may take into account in making determinations as part of this boundary review, including existing local government boundaries, geographical considerations and any local ties that would be broken by proposed pairings of UK parliamentary constituencies. - 53.
+These are: which UK parliamentary constituencies in Wales are to be combined to create the 16 Senedd constituencies; the names of those constituencies (see further paragraph 5 of Schedule 2); and whether they are county or borough constituencies.

+- 61. Paragraph 3 provides that the Commission must publish a notice once the review has commenced and that such notice must specify the date that the review commenced. - 62.
+Paragraph 4 lists factors the Commission may take into account in making determinations as part of this boundary review.
+These are: existing local government boundaries; special geographical considerations; and any local ties that would be broken . - 63.
 Paragraph 5 sets out how the names of Senedd constituencies are to be determined, and the actions the Commission must take when determining those names, including consultation with the Welsh Language Commissioner.
-Constituencies must have an English and a Welsh name, unless one name is acceptable in either language.
-Any report must set out both the English and Welsh names, unless one name is acceptable in either language. - 54.
+Constituencies must have a single name for use in Welsh and English, unless the Commission consider this to be unacceptable.
+If so, constituencies may have different names for use in communication through Welsh and English.
+If there are different names, there is a requirement to include both names in the Welsh and English versions of the Commission's reports. - 64.
 Paragraph 6 requires the Commission to publish an initial report and details what that report should contain.
-This paragraph also provides
+This paragraph also provides that the first period for representations is a period of four-weeks and that period begins on the date that the initial report is published.
+The Commission must consult with the Welsh Language Commissioner during this period.